Skip to Main Content

 Redwood Empire as a name points directly to the natural geography of California's North Coast, the belt of coastal redwood forest that runs through Humboldt, Mendocino, and Sonoma counties.
 That geographic identity, whether expressed through ingredient sourcing, barrel maturation conditions, or water character, is part of what separates producers with a regional anchoring from those that could operate from any industrial park in any state.
 The broader California craft spirits conversation has increasingly turned toward this kind of specificity, with producers at the serious end of the category making the case that place matters as much in a whiskey or gin as it does in a Pinot Noir.

-For comparison, wine producers working in the same Northern California geography have long built their identities around exactly this kind of specificity.
+For comparison, wine producers in Northern California have long built their identities around exactly this kind of specificity.
 Alexander Valley Vineyards in Geyserville and B.R.
 Cohn Winery in Glen Ellen both operate from estates where land character is central to the product's identity.
 Craft spirits producers in the same region are making an analogous argument, and the more credentialed among them are earning the kind of recognition that makes the comparison plausible rather than aspirational.

 Placing Redwood Empire in a Broader California Drinks Context